-Now that the annual salary surveys are out and have been digested, it seems that 2015 is rife with opportunity for IT pros with mobile, security, big data and cloud experience and skills.
+Now that the annual salary surveys are out and have been digested, it seems that IT industry trends in 2015 point to a year fully of opportunity for pros with mobile, security, big data and cloud experience and skills.
 As the business leaders drive strategic decisions to invest in these areas, it’s up to the staff to acquire—through training, certification or new hires—the necessary tools and talent to execute the company’s vision.

 So if you’re sitting in your cube, drinking your coffee and contemplating change—be it a promotion or new position with your current employer or a new employer—keep in mind that you need to have the skills the market demands.
 And increasingly, the market is demanding proof of what you know and can do beyond your resume and cover letter.
 So, the question is ‘what is the best investment in my future’?

 The decision to take on training and certification seems binary.
 However, when you look at the factors: time, money and maintenance, the decision gets a lot harder.
 Here are a few simple questions that will help you determine the right path for you:

 - Does your current job require training or certification on a specific tool or technology?
 Will this training and certification help you advance your career?

 - Have your interests switched and you find yourself wanting to work in a new specialty?

 - Are you looking for ways to make your resume stand out?